Foxelyss/Foxelyss/README.md

-# Greetings everyone 👋
+# Hi!

-I'm python programmer nowadays, but i've programming for a lot time in different langs mostly C# and C++.
+I'm good level programmer for games and general applications.
+Week or two and some convoluted or complicated, or just right obscure task will be done.

-Like Arduino and DIY projects with low level IC, but have no time to make something finished.
+I like Arduino and DIY projects with low level IC, but have no time to make something finished.
+If somebody would have done everything, but not code, I would love to make something, even if I have a little prior experience.

-Love constraints of retro hardware, but hate to wait when my PC finishes compilation or other heavy tasks 🤣
+Love constraints of retro hardware, but hate to wait when my PC finishes compilation or other heavy tasks 🤣, time is the charm I think.

 Fancy stats: